haberdashPI/SignalOperators.jl/docs/src/manual.md

 # Manual

-SignalOperators is a package that aims to provide a clean interface for generating and manipulating regularly sampled signals, typically sounds.
+SignalOperators is composed of a set of functions for generating, inspecting and operating over signals.
+Here, a "signal" is represented as a number of channels (e.g. left and right speaker) with values (e.g. `Float64`) sampled regularly in time (e.g. every 100th of a second, or 100 Hz).

 ## Key concepts